duchuynh/Disassembler_Computer-Systems_Final_Project/README.md

 Freeing memory - All allocated dynamic memory is freed before the conclusion of the program.

 Through completion of this project, I learned pointer management of the heap, allocations of dynamic memory, binary code parsing, and string manipulations in C.
 For example, creating new instances of nodes using structs (classes in C) was good practice for objects and classes and pointer management.
 We used a double pointer to iterate through each of the single pointer locations in memory to check for specific opcodes or if a memory location is already instantialized and being used.
+Finally, we use malloc to keep the nodes in memory for the entirely of program execution and some ad-hoc mallocs to hold data even after returning from a function in C, which modifies the stack.